standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 * Commit often in your feature branches.
 * When features are near complete, submit a pull request for that feature branch to be merged into `master`.
 * Code reviews are a part of the pull request.
-Ideally, a person other than yourself should review (at a minimum conduct a sanity check) on all features before they are merged into `master`.
+Ideally, a person (or persons if you are doing pair QAing) other than yourself should review (at a minimum conduct a sanity check) on all features before they are merged into `master`.
 * When approved by your reviewer, you should non-fast-forward merge your feature branch into `master` and resolve any conflicts.
 This preserves the history of how each feature was made.
+* The code should then be uploaded to [www.st-andrews.ac.uk/~cdn](http://www.st-andrews.ac.uk/~cdn/) and [www.st-andrews.ac.uk/dpl/](www.st-andrews.ac.uk/dpl) and tagged in GitHub.

-### 1.4 Clone don't fork
+### 1.4 Collaboration with digital communications team

 Developers using the DPL should not fork the code in GitHub.

 No patterns or elements (such as colours) in the DPL may be edited without liaising with the digital communications team.
-This is the case in both the DPL and in any content management system; patterns should not be modified in any manner.
-Do not use CSS to overrule DPL elements, patterns, fonts etc. All code written must follow the digital communications team’s [code standards](https://www.st-andrews.ac.uk/digital-standards/service-manual/code-standards/).
-Rules on all patterns must be adhered to - if in doubt, please ask.
+This is the case in both the DPL and in any content management system: patterns should not be modified in any manner.
+Do not use CSS to overrule DPL elements, patterns, fonts etc.

-New patterns may only be created by developers working directly alongside the digital communications team.
+New patterns may only be created by developers working in collaboration with the digital communications team.

+### 1.5 Digital standards

+All code written must follow the digital communications team’s [code standards](https://www.st-andrews.ac.uk/digital-standards/service-manual/code-standards/).
+Rules on all patterns must be adhered to – if in doubt, please ask.

 Commit messages must follow the [commit message style guide](https://github.com/standrewsdigital/digital-code-style-guide/blob/master/commit-messages.md).

-### 1.5 Version numbers
+### 1.6 Version numbers

 The digital pattern library follows [semantic versioning](http://semver.org/).
 This means that every version number has three parts: